classic-o/nova-media-library/README.md

 - [x] Upload files by url
 - [x] Integrate Media Field with Trix editor
 - [x] Implement a custom callback with the field
+- [x] Automatic resize image on the backend by width\height
 - [x] Cropping image on the frontend

 ### Migration from 0.1 to 0.2